 What is the Chevrolet Discover the Unexpected Fellowship?

-The Chevrolet Discover the Unexpected (DTU) Fellowship is a VIRTUAL-HYBRID summer fellowship in partnership with the National Newspaper Publisher Association.
-Six HBCU students will be selected to work with NNPA newspapers as content creators.
-Over the course of ten weeks, each fellow will have the chance to create digital content and write articles about the benefits of electric vehicles for various social media outlets, while being mentored at a Black-owned media company.
+The Chevrolet Discover the Unexpected (DTU) Fellowship is an up to ten-week summer paid internship in partnership with the National Newspaper Publishers Association.
+Ten HBCU students will be selected to work with NNPA newspapers.
+Over the course of ten weeks, Fellows will travel to their assigned publisher to work on-site creating digital content for various social media outlets, while being mentored by esteemed industry professionals.
+Fellows will also be involved with Chevrolet product marketing teams, contributing thought-leadership and digital content as directed by those teams.
 Each fellow receives a $10,000 scholarship and a $8,000 stipend.

 Who is eligible to apply for the Discover the Unexpected Fellowship?

 You must be between 18 (19 if residing in Alabama) and 22 years old to be eligible.
-You must be enrolled in a Historically Black College & University by the application deadline.
+You must be enrolled in a Historically Black College & University by the application deadline, regardless of race or ethnicity.
+Open to Journalism, Communications, Marketing, Advertising, Digital Media Production, User Experience (UX) Design or a related field.

 Am I still eligible for the $10,000 scholarship if I’m an HBCU graduating senior?